Benestar/asparagus/README.md

   * Selected variables that don't occur in the conditions are detected
   * Prefixes which haven't been declared are detected
   * Variable names and IRIs now have to mach the correct format
+  * A list of supported functions has been added and a check to find bracket mismatches

 ### 0.1 (2015-06-17)